bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 Ned had some role at the University of Oklahoma, either as a tutor or a nonacademic staff member, and was still futzing around with prime numbers.
 He never married, had no close friends, and lived like a homeless person *in a house*.
-Ned's sister contacted David when Ned suddenly died of a heart attack.
+A few year after 9/11 Ned's sister contacted David when Ned suddenly died of a heart attack.
 [Ned was fifty-one](https://www.findagrave.com/memorial/11932084/edwin_terry-prothro) when he died.
 Ned should have done better in life.
 He had gifts.
 He